Otbivnoe/Otbivnoe.github.io/_drafts/dynamic-type.md

 ## It's time to dive into the practice!

-I won't show step by step tutorial of implementing Dynamic Type in your app, but I'm going to cover some hacks and tips for simplify this process.
+I won't show step by step tutorial of implementing Dynamic Type in your app, but I'm going to cover some hacks and tips for simplifying this process.
 If it's really your first meeting with this topic I highly recommend to get familiar with [this small article](https://developer.apple.com/documentation/uikit/uifont/scaling_fonts_automatically) at first.

 -  As I said before, primarily is a collecting statistics - you need the [preferredContentSizeCategory](https://developer.apple.com/documentation/uikit/uiapplication/1623048-preferredcontentsizecategory):